 We’ve come a long way since 2004 and the negative stigma surrounding cannabis is dissipating every day.
 With a record approval rating at 64% among all Americans supporting the legalization of marijuana and almost 1 in 5 adults in Oregon admitting they have used the drug in the past month, there is no question that perceptions are changing.
+However, it’s important to highlight that CBD is not legal in every state, or at least has certain conditions on the way CBD is derived and how it is used.
+For people questioning ‘is cbd oil legal in texas‘ or another state you may be from, check out the Sabaidee website.
 The NBA’s drug testing protocols have remained unchanged since the 2011 lockout negotiations, where it states all players are subject to 4 random tests during the season and 2 in the summer break, or at any time with reasonable cause.
-Marijuana continues to be included on the list of prohibited drugs, but has a history of lenient penalties with a treatment program being the option for a first offense.
-This in it of itself shows that marijuana is not viewed the same as other illicit drugs by the NBA.
+Marijuana continues to be included on the list of prohibited drugs but has a history of lenient penalties with a treatment program being the option for a first offense.
+This is it itself shows that marijuana is not viewed the same as other illicit drugs by the NBA.

 In August of 2017, NBA commissioner Adam Silver expressed his openness to allowing players to use the drug for medical purposes.
 While players like Michael Beasley and Matt Barnes no doubtedly celebrated with a blunt, it’s the former players like Cliff ‘Uncle Spliffy’ Robinson himself that truly get to celebrate; the ones operating 20 years ahead of Silver’s mindset and the ones that will be millionaires twice before the NBA truly accepts marijuana use like it does alcohol.